-Combining the towering skyscrapers of a growing modern city with a medley of ancient Chinese, Malay and Indian influences and a tropical climate, with tasty food, good shopping and a vibrant night-life scene, Singapore has plenty to offer expats from all walks of life.
+Singapore boasts towering modern skyscrapers that are juxtaposed by a medley of ancient Chinese, Malay and Indian influences.
+Combine all of this with a tropical climate, tasty food, good shopping and vibrant nightlife, and Singapore has something to offer expats from all walks of life.

 Here are some of the best things to see and do in Singapore.